ygahounzo/h-NUMO/paper/paper.md

 # Acknowledgements

-This work is supported by the Office of Naval Research through Grant N00014-20-1-2038.
+This code was based on Prof. Robert L. Higdon's 2D code, for which we are grateful to him for sharing it.
+We are thankful to Prof. Frank X. Giraldo for reviewing this code.
+The Office of Naval Research supports this work through Grant N00014-20-1-2038.

 # References